-Datasets We conduct experiments on three public multi-modality datasets for volumetric segmentation, which comprising with 1) MICCAI 2021 FeTA Challenge dataset (FeTA2021) Payette et al. (2021), 2) MICCAI 2021 FLARE Challenge dataset (FLARE2021) Ma et al. (2021), and 3) MIC-CAI 2022 AMOS Challenge dataset (AMOS2022) Ji et al. (2022).
-For the FETA2021 dataset, we employ 80 T2-weighted infant brain MRIs from the University Children's Hospital with 1.5 T and 3T clinical whole-body scanners for brain tissue segmentation, with seven specific tissues wellannotated.
+Datasets We conduct experiments on three public multi-modality datasets for volumetric segmentation, which comprising with 1) MICCAI 2021 FeTA Challenge dataset (FeTA2021) Payette et al. (2021), 2) MICCAI 2021 FLARE Challenge dataset (FLARE2021) Ma et al. (2021), and 3) MICCAI 2022 AMOS Challenge dataset (AMOS2022) Ji et al. (2022).
+For the FETA2021 dataset, we employ 80 T2-weighted infant brain MRIs from the University Children's Hospital with 1.5 T and 3T clinical whole-body scanners for brain tissue segmentation, with seven specific tissues well-annotated.
 For FLARE2021 and AMOS2022, we employ 511 multi-contrast abdominal CT from FLARE2021 with four anatomies manually annotated and 200 multi-contrast abdominal CT from AMOS 2022 with sixteen anatomies manually annotated for abdominal multi-organ segmentation.
 More details of the three public datasets can be found in appendix A.2.

 Implementation Details We perform evaluations on two scenarios: 1) direct supervised training and 2) transfer learning with pretrained weights.
-FeTA2021 and FLARE2021 datasets are leverage to evaluate in direct training scenario, while AMOS dataset is used in transfer learning scenario.
-We perform five-fold cross-validations to both FeTA2021 and FLARE2021 datasets.
-More detailed information of data splits are provided in Appendix A.2.
-For the transfer learning scenario, we leverage the pretrained weights from the best fold model trained with FLARE2021, and finetune the model weights on AMOS2022 to evaluate the fine-tuning capability of 3D UX-Net.
+FeTA2021 and FLARE2021 datasets are leverage to evaulate in direct training scenario, while AMOS dataset is used in transfer learning scenario.
+We perform five-fold cross-validations with 80% (train)/ 10% (validation)/ 10% (test) split to both FeTA2021 and FLARE2021 datasets.
+For the transfer learning scenario, we leverage the pretrained weights from the best fold model trained with FLARE2021, and finetune the model weights on AMOS2022 to evaluate the fine-tuning capability of 3D UX-Net, with the the same train/validation/test split.
 The complete preprocessing and training details are available at the appendix A.1.
-Overall, we evaluate 3D UX-Net performance by comparing with current volumetric transformer and ConvNet SOTA approaches for volumetric to compare the overlapping regions between predictions and ground-truth labels.
+Overall, we evaluate 3D UX-Net performance by comparing with current volumetric transformer and ConvNet SOTA approaches for volumetric segmentation in fully-supervised setting.
+We use the Dice similarity coefficient as an evaluation metric to compare the overlapping regions between predictions and ground-truth labels.
 Furthermore, we performed ablation studies to investigate the effect on different kernel size and the variability of substituting linear layers with depthwise convolution for feature extraction.